-The 58th Annual General Meeting of the shareholders of Vassiliko Cement Works Public Company Limited (the "Company") will be held at the Plant Offices of the Company at Vassiliko, on 30 May 2024 at 5:00 p.m. to transact the following business:
+The 59th Annual General Meeting of the shareholders of Vassiliko Cement Works Public Company Limited (the "Company") will be held at the Plant Offices of the Company at Vassiliko, on 5 June 2025 at 5:00 p.m. to transact the following business:

-- 1. Consider the management report of the Board of Directors for the year 2023. - 2.
-Receive, consider and approve the annual financial statements and the report of the auditors for the year 2023. - 3.
-Approve a total dividend payment of €0,17 per share, €0,03 out of the profits of the year 2022 and €0,14 out of the profits of 2023 included in Retained Earnings. - 4.
+- 1. Consider the management report of the Board of Directors for the year 2024. - 2.
+Receive, consider and approve the annual financial statements and the report of the auditors for the year 2024. - 3.
+Approve a total dividend payment of €0,18 per share, €0,06 out of the profits of the year 2023 and €0,12 out of the profits of 2024 included in Retained Earnings. - 4.
 Elect new Directors in the place of those who retire. - 5.
 Approve the remuneration report. - 6.
-Fix the remuneration of the Directors for the year 2024. - 7.
-Re-appoint KPMG Limited as the auditors of the Company and fix their remuneration for the year 2024. - 8.
+Fix the remuneration of the Directors for the year 2025. - 7.
+Appoint PricewaterhouseCoopers Limited as the auditors of the Company and fix their remuneration for the year 2025. - 8.
 Transact any other business which, in accordance with the Company's Articles of Association, can be presented at the Annual General Meeting.

-By order of the Board
+By order of the Board M. MAVRIDOU Secretary